damador02/CV_WW_Lag/README.md

 Specifically, it includes the following:
 ### wastewater_analysis
-**1025_ww_data_peak_analysis.Rmd** | R Markdown file that shows how the raw SARS-CoV-2 data was smoothed using a local polynomial regression fitting (LOESS) and 10-day moving average.
-Smoothed LOESS data was then used to identify the peaks for corresponding waves.
+**1025_ww_data_peak_analysis.Rmd** | R Markdown file that shows how the raw SARS-CoV-2 wastewater data was smoothed using a local polynomial regression fitting (LOESS) and 10-day moving average.
+Smoothed LOESS data was then used to identify the peaks for corresponding wastewater waves.
 This script requires the [fANCOV package](https://cran.r-project.org/web/packages/fANCOVA/index.html).

 data_creation_peak_analysis.R** | R script identical to **1025_ww_data_peak_analysis.RMD**.

-**0325_wavelet_analysis.Rmd** | R markdown files that quantifies that lag between the SARS-CoV-2 waves based on the 10-day smoothed moving average.
+**0325_wavelet_analysis.Rmd** | R markdown files that quantifies that lag between the SARS-CoV-2 wastewater waves based on the 10-day smoothed moving average.
 Also calls **data_creation_peak_analysis.R**.
 This script requires the [WaveletComp package](https://cran.r-project.org/web/packages/WaveletComp/index.html).

 Data used for this project for "Lab 1" was dowloaded from the California Open Data Portal: <https://data.ca.gov/dataset/covid-19-wastewater-surveillance-data-california>